 Recognized for its size and safety by the International Ski Federation (FIS), Welli Hilli Park Snow Park is equipped with an international-sized board walk super pipe.
 Its FIS certification and variety of facilities have made it a popular destination for skiers and snowboarders alike.
 The resort offers 20 slopes ranging from bunny slopes to black diamond courses and a mogul course to maximize fun and thrills.
 The Fun Park is the largest terrain park of its kind in Korea and offers facilities such as C-box, X-box, and wall box for snowboarders to practice their tricks.

-Alpensia Resort is tucked away in the mountains at about 700m above sea level and is known for its excellent snow quality and sweeping views of the majestic Daegwallyeong mountain pass.
+Alpensia Ski Resort is tucked away in the mountains at about 700 meters above sea level and is known for its excellent snow.
 The resort offers six slopes with various courses for beginner, intermediate and advanced skiers and can accommodate up to 3,000 people at the same time.
 Snowboarding slopes and a long-distance sledding slope are specially designed for snowboarders and visitors with family respectively.

-As the main venue for the PyeongChang 2018 Winter Olympic Games, Alpensia Resort will host many competition events, including but not limited to ski jumping, cross-country skiing, and bobsled.
-Unfortunately, the resort will not be operating a ski season this year, in preparation for the Olympics.
-However, visitors can still enjoy the many top-notch accommodation facilities within the Alpensia Resort complex, such as Holiday Inn and Suites Alpensia Pyeongchang, Intercontinental Alpensia Pyeongchang Resort, and Holiday Inn Resort Alpensia Pyeongchang, with outstanding spa facilities.
-If you’re planning on watching the Olympics, be sure to check out Alpensia Resort!
+As the main venue for the PyeongChang 2018 Winter Olympic Games, Alpensia Resort hosted many competition events, including but not limited to ski jumping, cross-country skiing, and bobsled.
+In addition to the exciting winter sports, visitors can enjoy many top-notch accommodation facilities within the Alpensia Resort complex, such as Holiday Inn and Suites Alpensia Pyeongchang, Intercontinental Alpensia Pyeongchang Resort, and Holiday Inn Resort Alpensia Pyeongchang, equipped with outstanding spa facilities.

-Elysian Gangchon is a deluxe leisure complex that is only one hour away from Seoul by subway.
-Situated near Baegyang-ri Station (Gyeongchun Line), it is also the only resort accessible by the public transit system.
-The ski resort has ten slopes in an assortment of skill levels, and six lifts.
-Beginner and intermediate skier can take pleasure in knowing that eight of the ten slopes are designed for skiers with a low level of skill.
-The slopes have a stabilized canyon-type structure; when skiing down, skiers are able to enjoy the panoramic view of the beautiful scenery.
+Elysian Gangchon Ski Resort is a deluxe leisure complex that is only one hour away from Seoul by subway and is situated near Baegyang-ri Station (Gyeongchun Line).
+The ski resort has ten slopes in an assortment of skill levels and six lifts.
+In particular, beginner and intermediate skiers can enjoy a variety of slopes since eight of the ten slopes are designed for beginners and intermediates.
+The slopes are designed to have a canyon-type formation, allowing skiers to glide down smoothly while enjoying the panoramic view of the beautiful scenery.
 For beginners who need a little extra help before heading out on their own, ski and snowboard lessons are also available through the ski school program.

 Located in one of the most pristine regions of Gangwon-do, High1 Ski Resort offers 18 fantastic slopes, each beginning at one of the park's three peaks.
 One of the peaks provides a 4.2 kilometer-long gently-sloping course for beginners.
 High1 Resort also has two slopes that have been used for Ski World Cup competitions.
 The resort is known for its convenient facilities for people with disabilities and special needs to enjoy skiing.